 It’s also a great way to spend more time with your child and share the responsibility of cooking for your family.

 Cooking with toddlers

 Almost everything that involves a toddler involves time and patience.
 So it’s a good idea to choose short and simple cooking tasks that match your toddler’s skills and attention span.

 For example, your toddler could help out with:

 - handing over utensils

-Simple recipes such as pita bread pizza, fruit salad and green salad are good because they’re simple to prepare, don’t take long to make and involve lots of interesting colours and textures.
+Simple recipes like pita bread pizza, fruit salad and green salad are good because they’re simple to prepare, don’t take long to make, and involve lots of interesting colours and textures.

-When your toddler loses interest or gets tired of cooking, it’s a good idea to focus on thanking your toddler for helping and praising his effort, rather than expecting perfection.
+When your toddler loses interest or gets tired of cooking, it’s a good idea to focus on praising and thanking your toddler for helping, rather than expecting perfection.